 Totipotent and pluripotent stem cells are important as a unique research tool that allows investigation of the mechanisms regulating early primate development and differentiation.
 Human stem cells also provide the far-reaching foundation for the field of regenerative medicine and offer hope for the treatment of a wide range of clinical conditions that can be attributed to the loss or malfunction of specific cell types.
 Translational research in the clinically relevant nonhuman primate model is highly desirable to evaluate the safety, feasibility and efficacy of cell-based therapies.
 The basic research conducted in the lab provides new insights into the generation, maintenance and developmental potential of primate totipotent and pluripotent stem cells.

-The Mitalipov lab is also investigating novel gene therapy approaches for the treatment of human diseases.
-Mutations in mtDNA contribute to a diverse range of still incurable human diseases and disorders including neurodegenerative diseases, myopathies, diabetes, cancer and infertility.
-MtDNA is maternally inherited through the egg's cytoplasm and it is estimated that at least 1 in 200 born children have an mtDNA mutation that may lead to disease.
-Mitalipov's team recently demonstrated that the mitochondrial genome can be efficiently replaced in mature nonhuman primate oocytes by spindle-chromosomal complex transfer from one egg to an enucleated, mitochondrial-replete egg.
-The reconstructed oocytes with the mitochondrial replacement were capable of supporting normal fertilization, embryo development and produced healthy offspring.
-This discovery suggest that the nuclear genetic material from a patient's egg containing mtDNA mutations could be removed, and transplanted into an enucleated egg containing normal mtDNA donated by a healthy female.
+The Mitalipov lab also investigates novel gene therapy approaches designed to prevent transmission of gene defects from parents to their children.
+Inherited pathogenic mutations contribute to a diverse range of still incurable human diseases.
+Mitalipov's team has pioneered the mitochondrial replacement therapy (MRT) and demonstrated that the entire mtDNA complement in oocytes can be replaced with the donor material.
+Reconstructed oocytes with donor mtDNA are capable of supporting normal fertilization, embryo development and produced healthy monkey offspring.
+This discovery suggest that the mutant mtDNA from a patient's egg could be removed, and replaced with normal mtDNA donated by a healthy female.
 A child born following fertilization with the husband's sperm would be free of risk from maternal mtDNA mutations as well as the authentic biological child of the patients.
-The overall goal of ongoing research initiative in Mitalipov lab is to replicate monkey studies with human oocytes donated by patients carrying mtDNA mutations after informed consent.
-Healthy egg donors that commit to donating their oocytes for research will be used as mtDNA donors.
+The overall goal of ongoing research initiative in Mitalipov lab is to translate these preclinical and clinical studies into clinical trials evaluating efficacy and long-term safety of MRT in families affected by mtDNA disease.

 For more information visit Mitalipov Lab webpage.

-Shoukhrat Mitalipov is an Associate Scientist in the Division of Reproductive &Developmental Sciences of ONPRC, Oregon Stem Cell Center and Departments of Obstetrics & Gynecology and Molecular & Medical Genetics, and co-director of the ART/ESC core at the Center.
+Shoukhrat Mitalipov is a Professor in the Division of Reproductive &Developmental Sciences of ONPRC, and a Director of the OHSU Center for Embryonic Cell and Gene Therapy.
 He earned his Ph.D. degree in Developmental &Stem Cell Biology at the Research Center for Medical Genetics in Moscow, Russia.
 He came to Utah State University in 1995 to conduct his postdoctoral research in stem cell and developmental biology.
-Dr. Mitalipov moved to the center in 1998.
+Dr. Mitalipov moved to ONPRC in 1998.

 See a full listing of Dr. Mitalipov's publications